Aweary/unique-random-at-depth/readme.md

 ## API

-### uniqueRandom(min, max)
+### uniqueRandomAtDepth(min, max, [depth])

 Returns a function that when called will return a random number that's never the same as the previous.
+If `depth` is provided it will ensure that the random is unique relative to the last n results.
+So if you pass in `5` it will ensure that the return value is unique relative to the last 5 results.

 ## Related

+- [unique-random](https://github.com/sindresorhus/unique-random) - Source repository.
+Provides the same functionality without the depth option.
 - [unique-random-array](https://github.com/sindresorhus/unique-random-array) - Get consecutively unique elements from an array
 - [random-int](https://github.com/sindresorhus/random-int) - Generate a random integer
 - [random-float](https://github.com/sindresorhus/random-float) - Generate a random float